 By default, pfSense rewrites the source port on all outgoing packets.
-Many OS's do a poor job of source port randomization, if they do it at all.
-This makes IP spoofing easier, and makes it possible to fingerprint hosts behind your firewall from their outbound traffic.
+Many operating systems do a poor job of source port randomization, if they do it at all.
+This makes IP spoofing easier, and makes it possible to fingerprint hosts behind the firewall from their outbound traffic.
 Rewriting the source port eliminates these potential (but unlikely) security vulnerabilities.

 However, this breaks some applications.
 There are built in rules when Advanced Outbound NAT is disabled that don't do this for UDP 500 (ISAKMP for IPsec VPN traffic) this traffic will almost always be broken by rewriting the source port.